TimOnyx/tempomat/README.md

 1. Copy the output back into the terminal.
 1. Don't close the terminal while it is still running.

+## Contributing tests

+Sometimes the algoritm to decide on the worklog type might be incorrect.
+You can print the raw Toggl entries using the debug flag: `tempo fromToggl --debug`.
+This way, it's easy to add a test to the specs.

 ## Onyx One specific changes:

 - use `-w` to add a work log type.